Dave-team/Knowledge-base/Project management.md

     - Email is sent but no reply: follow up on Slack few days after
     - Really important: send email and directly follow up in Slack
 - A big part of the job is managing expectation.
 You have responsibilities but so do their team.
 Make sure this is clearly defined.
-- Always keep your stakeholders up to date on any changes in the state of your tickets.
+- Always keep your stakeholders up to date on any changes in the state of your tickets. \

+## Stakeholder and project feedback
+- After a big project, there is a cross functional retrospective (whiteboard with sticky notes)
+- More ad-hoc feedback: Slack stakeholder and ask how they thought that went
+- Once a while there will be a more informat catch-up with key stakeholders where you can reflect on progress, how things are going and what’s good/could be better

 ## Stakeholder intro meetings
 - Introductions: role, focus, how long at company, previous experience